 Also known as Brown Mesh Starfish, Galathea Sea Star, Galathea Starfish, Starfish.

-Found singly or in groups mainly on rocky habitat in shallow water of coral and rocky reefs.
+Found singly or in constellations, mainly on rocky habitat, in shallow waters, over coral and rocky reefs.
+Colour varies.

 They feed on algae, detritus and small invertebrates.

 Widespread Indo-West Pacific

 Sea Stars have remarkable regenerative powers, when attacked and damaged by predators they are able to grow new arms.
 They usually have five arms but have been found with 4 or 6 arms, this may be because more than one arm has been damaged at one time!

 Sometimes small parasitic limpets can be found on the underside of arms which can deform the arms.

 They possess a cleverly evolved arsenal of hydraulic tube feet connected to an elaborate water-vascular system that encircles the animal's mouth and extends via five radial canals down the centre of each arm.